Cloudxtreme/DDPS-db2dps/docs/ddps-database-server-installation.md

 This is the description of the installation procedure for version 1.0 of the database host used in _DeIC Distributed Denial of Service Protection System_.
-The system is build on Ubuntu 16.01, postgres, node.js and a number of internal developed applications.
-This procedure covers both the _production_ and _development_ environment.
+The system is built using Ubuntu 16.01, postgres, node.js and a number of applications that were developped by DeIC.
+This procedure covers both the _production_ and the _development_ environment.

-This document contain valid commands: you may copy and paste to your hearts desire or grab all commands at once with (please mind the **tabs**):
+This document contain valid commands: you may copy and paste as you wish or grab all commands at once with (please mind the **tabs**):

 	sed '/^	/!d; s/^	//' ddps-database-server-installation.md

-Commands with long lines normally doesn't print well and folding such lines may brake with functionality.
+Commands with long lines normally don't print well and folding such lines may brake functionality.
 An example is printing an [ssh rsa key](http://security.stackexchange.com/questions/23383/ssh-key-type-rsa-dsa-ecdsa-are-there-easy-answers-for-which-to-choose-when) as [here text](https://en.wikipedia.org/wiki/Here_document).
 This is not the case in this text: all commands may be executed without editing first.